Is Retiring in Panama Right For You?

 Is retiring in Panama right for you?

 Since 2010, I’ve been offering all-inclusive 6-day 7-night Panama Relocation Tours.
 I’ve helped tens of thousands of people retire in Panama.
-I live a better lifestyle in Panama for less than it would cost in the United States.
+We live a better lifestyle in Panama for less than it would cost in the United States.

-But, as much as I love living in Panama, I know that Panama is not right for everyone.
+But, as much as I love living in Panama, I know Panama is not right for everyone.

 1. Family – Can you move away from your family?

 Does your whole life revolve around your grandchildren?
 Do your family members rely on you for emotional or financial support?
 If you answered yes to one or both of these, it may not be a good time to retire in Panama.
 Or would flying back home a few times a year be sufficient?
-Because of your lower cost of living in Panama, you’ll be able to afford more flights back home to see your family.
+Because of the lower cost of living in Panama, you’ll be able to afford more flights back home to see your family.
 Will that be enough?
 Only you can decide!
 It’s certainly something to take into consideration.

 You can stay connected with Skype video chats to stay in touch with your family.
 And, with a Panama cell phone, there is no additional charge for international calls, so you can call family as often as you want. ( I pay $35.33 a month for my Panama cell phone, which includes international calling)